Language selection

 Will any changes or adjustments be required by importers?

-Following regulatory changes, beginning November 5, 2024, importers will have to provide COM information through the SW IID.
-In addition, importers will have to retain and provide, upon request, a mill test certificate or other documentation confirming COM information for any applicable steel transaction to Global Affairs Canada as part of the terms and conditions of the relevant General Import Permit.
+As of November 5, 2024, importers must provide COM information when using the SW IID.
+Importers must continue to retain and provide, upon request to GAC, documents and records for any applicable steel transaction as part of the terms and conditions of the relevant GIP, including any documentation that was used to determine the COM of the imported steel.

 Related links